NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 The system will be implemented in Python using the PyCharm IDE.
 You will use version control to manage your project and submit your work.

 This guide provides detailed step-by-step instructions for completing the project.
 You do **not** have to use this guide, but it will make your life easier and ensure you meet **all** project requirements.
-If you choose not to follow the guide, read the submission requirements carefully to ensure you meet all the requirements.
+If you choose not to follow the guide, read the submission requirements *carefully* (from your Blackboard **Assessments** tab) to ensure you meet all requirements.

 ## Instructions

 ### Set up version control

 1. Create a new repository on GitHub.
-Initialize it with a `README.md`, .`gitignore`, and optionally a license.
+Initialize it with a `README.md`, .`gitignore`, this project guide, and optionally a license.
 2. Clone the repository to your local machine.
 3. Update the `README.md` file with a brief project description.
 4. Modify the `.gitignore` file to exclude the `.idea/` folder.
-Pycharm creates this folder and contains project-specific settings that should not be shared.
+Pycharm creates this folder containing project-specific settings that should not be shared.
 5. Create a virtual environment for your project.
 This will allow you to install packages without affecting other projects on your machine.

    ```bash